standardhealth/cimpl-doc/docs/cimpl6Reference.md

 ***
 # Class File
-The Class file contains definitions of the information model, including class definitions and constraints.
+Class files contain definitions of the information model.
 Here is an abbreviated example of a class file:
 ```
 Grammar:           DataElement 6.0
 Namespace:         shr.core